 With sales intelligence platforms like Cognism, you can take a proactive approach to finding leads.

 Even though modern buyers don’t need a sales rep to make purchasing decisions, you don’t want to rely solely on the buyer to find your product and qualify themselves, right?

-Cognism provides access to a global business contact database with manually-verified mobile numbers to increase the effectiveness of this technique.
+Cognism provides access to a global business contact database with phone-verified mobile numbers to connect 9 out of 10 times.

 So pick up the phone and try out our CEO prospecting scripts!

 Read our case study with Holistic AI, a new start-up funded in 2018 that gained 300 outbound leads in the first few weeks of using Cognism 👇

 If you're an enterprise SaaS company, we recommend reading a case study about Cloudreach, an Atos company.
 This technology company used Cognism Chrome Extension to gain 100-150 leads per week per rep.